storyblok/storyblok-demo-ecommerce-storefront/README.md

 ### Install the dependencies

-Once you cloned the repository and you accessed the project directory you can install the packages needed by the project:
+Once you cloned the repository and accessed the project directory you can install the packages needed by the project (using `npm` or `pnpm` or `yarn`):

 ```bash
 npm install